Jalan Besar Stadium: Facilities and structures

+Pitch

-Since 2006, the Jalan Besar Stadium has used artificial turf for its pitch.
+From 2005 until 2025, the Jalan Besar Stadium had used artificial turf for its pitch.
 That year, the stadium's pitch was laid with a "FIFA 1 Star Recommended Turf", an artificial turf.
 The cost of relaying the pitch had cost approximately $1 million.
 In 2008, the stadium's pitch was relaid again at the cost of an additional $500,000, with a "FIFA 2 Star Recommended Turf", an improved quality artificial turf.
 The cost of re-turfing was sponsored by FIFA in collaboration with the Football Association of Singapore (FAS).

 As part of the LionsXII's sponsorship by Kingsmen, a local fans club, the King George's Stand was built in 2012 using a removable stand, increasing the stadium's capacity to 8,000.
 The final extension for the use of the temporary seating structures expired on 29 August 2015, and the dismantling and reinstatement works would commence in November.